Intraoperative 2D/3D Image Registration via Differentiable X-ray Rendering: Methods

 \subsection{Landmark-Based Evaluation}

-We evaluate performance with mean Target Registration Error (mTRE), an independent metric that measures the registration accuracy at important anatomical landmarks.
+We evaluate performance with mean Target Registration Error (mTRE), an independent measurement of registration accuracy at important anatomical landmarks.
 For each CT volume, the open-source datasets we use in our experiments predefine a set of $m$ 3D anatomical landmarks $\mathbf M \in \mathbb R^{3 \times m}$.
-Since the intrinsic matrix $\mathbf K \in \mathbb R^{3 \times 3}$ of each X-ray imaging systems used in these studies is known, we can calculate the perspective projection of $\mathbf M$ for any camera pose. mTRE is defined as the average 3D distance between the projections given by the ground truth and estimated camera poses:
+Since the intrinsic matrix $\mathbf K \in \mathbb R^{3 \times 3}$ of each imaging system used in these studies is known, we can calculate the perspective projection of $\mathbf M$ for any camera pose. mTRE is defined as the average distance between the projections given by the ground truth and estimated camera poses:

-Since we never use the landmarks for training or test-time optimization, mTRE provides an independent metric of registration accuracy.
-We define a successful registration as sub-millimeter accurate and provide a sub-millimeter success rate (\textbf{SMSR}) for all experiments.
+Since we never use landmark supervision for training or test-time optimization, mTRE is an independent metric of registration accuracy.
+Following guidelines from the American Association of Physicists in Medicine (AAPM)~\cite{brock2017use}, a registration is successful if $\text{mTRE} \leq \SI{1}{\mm}$.
+We report a sub-millimeter success rate (\textbf{SMSR}) for all experiments.